-- coordinates and monitors consistent and effective implementation of risk management mechanisms and activities at the group-wide level and at the legal entity level; - sets out expectations relating to the group-wide responsibilities and reporting of the risk management function of each legal entity within the IAIG, as applicable; - sets policies and procedures for effective interaction between the risk management functions of the Head of the IAIG and of the legal entities within the IAIG;
+- coordinates and monitors consistent and effective implementation of risk management mechanisms and activities at the group-wide level and at the legal entity level; - sets out expectations relating to the group-wide responsibilities and reporting of the risk management function of each legal entity within the IAIG, as applicable; - sets policies and procedures processes for effective interaction between the risk management functions of the Head of the IAIG and of the legal entities within the IAIG; - assesses the group-wide risk management strategy, of the IAIG which is approved by the IAIG Board, and ensures that this risk management strategy, including supporting processes, is implemented at the group-wide level;

-- assesses the risk management strategy of the IAIG and ensures that this risk management strategy, including supporting processes, is implemented at the group-wide level; - conducts an assessment of risks at the group-wide level, legal entity and material business line level; - establishes an annual group-wide risk management plan which is approved by the IAIG Board; and - provides at least quarterly risk management reports to the IAIG Board or one of its committees.

-CF 8.4.b The group-wide supervisor requires the IAIG risk management function to be independent from risk taking activities.
+- annually plans and conducts an assessment of risks at the group-wide level, including those that arise from the legal entity and material business line level; and - establishes an annual group-wide risk management plan which is approved by the IAIG Board; and - provides at least quarterly risk management reports to the IAIG Board or one of its committees. - CF 8.4.b The group-wide supervisor requires the IAIG group-wide risk management function to be independent from risk taking activities.